evanrupert/telebrew/README.md

 end
 ```

-Listeners are defined using the on macro and take a string, a list of strings, or a sigil and a do block.
+Listeners are defined using the `on` macro and take a string, a list of strings, or a sigil and then a do block.

 ```elixir
 # prints world whenever /hello or /h is sent to your bot